minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-AWS-Basic-Listing-Creating-Deleting-Resources/readme.md

 	    There are some differences between Public and Private Subnet:
         - Public Subnet: is connected to IGW and to be able to connect to the internet
         - Private Subnet: IS NOT connected to IGW and cannot access to the internet
-        - To make the Private Subnet is accessible to the internet, we need to connect the whole disired Private Subnet to a NGW which is provisioned and deployed inside a Public Subnet
+        - To make the Private Subnet is accessible to the internet, we need to connect the whole desired Private Subnet to a NGW which is provisioned and deployed inside a Public Subnet

 > **_NOTE:_**
     - There is NO REAL Public Subnet.
 All Subnets are completely private after provisioned.